ndd21/PHYS281/docs/demo-classes.md

 ### Special methods

-There are a set of [special method names](https://rszalski.github.io/magicmethods/) (sometimes called "dunder", or magic, methods as they start and end with a double underscore) like `__init__` that can be defined in a class.
+There are a set of [special method names](https://rszalski.github.io/magicmethods/) (sometimes called "dunder" methods as they start and end with a double underscore, but also known as magic methods) like `__init__` that can be defined in a class.
 These can be used

- * to allow comparisons of objects of specific class
+ * to allow comparisons of objects of specific class;
- * define how mathematical operators work on a class (see [Operator overloading](#operator-overloading))
+ * define how mathematical operators work on a class (see [Operator overloading](#operator-overloading));
- * access attributes within a class
+ * access attributes within a class;
- * provide representations of class
+ * provide representations of class.

 The full set of special methods can be found [here](https://docs.python.org/3/reference/datamodel.html#special-method-names).

-One particular special method is [`__str__`](https://thomas-cokelaer.info/blog/2017/12/difference-between-__repr__-and-__str__-in-python/).
+One particular special method that we will use in this course is [`__str__`](https://thomas-cokelaer.info/blog/2017/12/difference-between-__repr__-and-__str__-in-python/).
-This defines how to displayed a class instance as a string, for example if trying to print the object, e.g.,:
+This defines how to display a class instance as a string, for example if trying to print the
+object:

 ```python
 class Particle: